insspb/py3-bp/README.md

 ## Project python version

-This project is developed and tested on python version 3.6 and python 3.7.
+This project is developed and tested on python version 3.6 and python 3.7, but should work under any python 3.2+.